mhnvelu/aws-serverless-project/README.md

     - Tags
     - VPC
     - Monitoring and operations tool - By default, Logs and Metrics enabled.
-By default, Tracing is disabled.
+By default, X-Ray Tracing is disabled.
 Observability tools can be added as extensions.
     - Concurrency
         - By default, "Unreserved account concurrency" is 1000 and its used for a function.
         - Provisioned concurrency configurations - To enable your function to scale without fluctuations in latency, use provisioned